bdwong/checkpointer/README.md

 * Runs with Mysql2 or ActiveRecord on Mysql2 only.
 * Uses triggers to detect database changes.
 Any database with triggers can't use Checkpointer (yet).
-* Becase of the triggers, initial setup time is slow.
+* Becase of triggers, initial setup time is slow.
+* Initial backup is also slow, however subsequent backups are much faster.

 Alternatives
 ------------